Unit rationale, description and aim

 Assessment 3: Mock Disciplinary Tribunal Hearing

-The purpose of this final summative assessment task is to test the student’s knowledge and assess their ability to apply of legislation and the common law covered in this unit to fact scenarios in a mock contested hearing before a Disciplinary Tribunal.
+The purpose of this final summative and authentic assessment task is to test the student’s knowledge and ability to apply legislation and the common law to a “real-world” fact scenarios in a mock contested hearing before a Disciplinary Tribunal.

 Weighting